-In conjunction of the Lantern Festival, the 2nd Online Spring Festival Couplets Writing by Chinese and Malaysian Youths cultural activity was held on 15 February 2022.
+In conjunction of the Lantern Festival, the 2nd Online Spring Festival Couplets Writing by Chinese and Malaysian Youths hosted a get-together participated by about 30 alumni. cultural activity was held on 15 February 2022.

 The event was co-organised by the Confucius Institute at SEGi University and the Hainan Calligraphy Research Institute.